petersalomonsen/treasury26/docs/implementation-plans/balance-change-phases.md

 **New module:** `src/services/counterparty_extractor.rs`

 **TDD approach:**
-1. Collect real receipt JSON examples from testnet
+1. Collect real receipt JSON examples from mainnet (from test data)
 2. Write tests with these examples
 3. Implement extraction logic
 4. Tests pass for all examples